 X-ray computed tomography is the best technology to get a fast, non-destructive and detailed examination of structures such as: the internal and external sides, industrial components’ or assemblies.
 With just a quick CT scan, every structural and dimensional aspect of a workpiece can be assessed through a simple CT dataset.
-In other words, it helps a company by providing a significant improvement in its ability to investigate parts, in R&D, production or quality departments.
+In other words, it helps a company by providing a significant improvement in its ability to investigate parts, in R&D, production, or quality departments.
 Thus, its usage depends on your applications.

 List your special requirements

 No matter the industry you’re in, you’ll need to know the final application.
-Start with studying your market trends and your product’s pros & cons and how that can be improved in terms of pre-production, quality control, manufacturing process and so on.
-Whether it’s material analysis, geometry or metrology… this will help you categorize your needs and get a better vision of your applications.
+Start with studying your market trends and your product’s pros & cons and how that can be improved in terms of pre-production, quality control, manufacturing process, and so on.
+Whether it’s material analysis, geometry, or metrology… this will help you categorize your needs and get a better vision of your applications.

 Do your research

-Different sectors are using the technology of X-Ray Computed Tomography in order to increase product quality by performing high level investigation and accuracy of parts.
+Different sectors are using the technology of X-Ray Computed Tomography in order to increase product quality by performing high-level investigation and accuracy of parts.
 Ask around for the solution your business needs.
 No CT systems can have it all but what’s far more important is a specific one that answers your questions.
 What works best here is describing applications and assigning a priority for each of them.
 Like this you can easily be able to know the system’s available technical capabilities.

 Investigate the system’s technical potential

 First developed for the medical world, X-Ray CT scanning constructs a 3D image by stacking hundreds of thin 2D images.
-Long story short, this is how X-Ray CT works: the X-Ray line beam scanning is the traditional process in which the generated X-Ray lines are translated across the part and data is collected by the detector.
+Long story short, this is how X-Ray CT works: the X-Ray line beam scanning is the traditional process in which the generated X-Ray lines are translated across the part, and data is collected by the detector.
 The data is then reconstructed to create a 3D volume rendering of the part.

-What’s important here is that you’ll need to be careful to the features embedded – the versatility of the system is linked not only to the mechanics – but also to the essential components for performing the scan: the X-Ray generator and the detector.
+What’s important here is that you’ll need to be careful with the features embedded – the versatility of the system is linked not only to the mechanics – but also to the essential components for performing the scan: the X-Ray generator and the detector.

 The resolution of a computed tomography system is determined by its X-Ray generator.
 The more powerful the generator, the larger the parts to scan can be.
-Since computed tomography is a transmission technology, the X-Rays must pass through the part to obtain information of the internal structures.
+Since computed tomography is a transmission technology, the X-Rays must pass through the part to obtain information on the internal structures.
 Finally, to get a precise scan, the mechanics should be very accurate and must fit tight tolerances.
 Ultimately, all these elements must be perfectly orchestrated to provide perfect results.

 Look beyond cost efficiency